nick-pisarski/Pyrate-Adventures/README.md

 # Py-Rate Adventures

-A game about pirates on the run written in Python 3.8.2 and pygame
+A game about pirates on the run written in Python 3.10.1 and pygame

 ## Todo

-- [ ] Load sprite sheets
-- [ ] Art work for Player
-- [ ] Create enemies and power ups
+- Move main function into its own game class
+- Entity factory???
+- Figure out collision between two entities
+- more artwork
+- UI
-- [ ] Add score
+- Keep track of score

-- [ ] Add way to exit program
+## Todo Tests

+- Write tests for all entities and configs
-- [ ] Write Tests
+- Write fixtures for screen, image, and rect